sockeqwe/website-old/_posts/2015-07-28-adapter-delegates.md

 I guess you can imagine how other adapters of MyLittleZoo app looks now.
 There is an `AdvertisementAdapterDelegate`, `NewsTeaserAdapterDelegate`, `PedFoodTipAdapterDelegate` and `AccessoryAdapterDelegate`.
 From now on adapters can be composed with that view types (AdapterDelegates) that are really needed.
 Another advantage is that you also have moved out the functionality of inflating layout, creating view holder and binding view holder from one huge  adapter class (spagehtti code? god object anti pattern?) into separated, modular and reusable AdapterDelegates.
 Have you noticed how slim adapters code looks now and that you have a separation of concerns that makes things more extendable and more decoupled?
 Another nice side effect is that more team members can work in parallel together on the same "adapter" without fearing complex merge conflicts because not everybody is touching the huge adapter file but rather team members can work on dedicated AdapterDelegate files simultaneously.

-Joe was happy, the product manager was happy, the users of the app was happy.
+Joe was happy, the product manager was happy and the users of the app was happy.
 Everybody was happy.
 Actually, Joe was so happy that he had decided to put `AdapterDelegates` in a own library and open source it.
 All's well that ends well.

 [You can find AdapterDelegates on Github](https://github.com/sockeqwe/AdapterDelegates) and is available in maven central.

+P.S.
+The `AdapterDelegates` libarary also provides a base class `ListDelegationAdapter` that already puts together `RecyclerView.Adapter` methods with `AdapterDelegatesManager` methods so that you can reduce the amount of writing boilerplate code even more:

+{% highlight java %}
+public class NewsTipAdapter extends ListDelegationAdapter {

+  final int VIEW_TYP_NEWS_TEASER = 0;
+  final int VIEW_TYP_FOOD_TIP = 1;

+  public NewsTipAdapter(){
+    // delegatesManager is a field defined in super class delegatesManager.add(new NewsTeaserAdapterDelegate(VIEW_TYP_NEWS_TEASER));
+    delegatesManager.add(new PedFoodTipAdapterDelegate(VIEW_TYP_FOOD_TIP));
+  }

+}
+{% endhighlight %}

+Check out the library on [Github](https://github.com/sockeqwe/AdapterDelegates) for more details

 **Disclaimer:** Joe is not a real person nor is MyLittleZoo Inc. a real company.
 Both are creatures of my imagination.
 Please note also that the code snippets shown in this blog post may not compile.
 It's kind of java alike pseudo code to give you an idea of how real code could look like.